How to Send an Encrypted Email

 What confidential data should I encrypt?

-Confidential data includes high and moderate risk data.
-Important examples of confidential data you should encrypt when transmitting over email include:
+Confidential data includes any high and moderate risk data.
+Important examples of confidential data you should encrypt when transmitting over email include, but are not limited to:

 How do I send an encrypted email?